MrShininnnnn/DDQN-Lunar-Lander/README.md

 # DDQN Lunar Lander

 ## Introduction
 The goal of this project is to earn more than +200 reward on average over 100 trials in the game [Lunar Lander](https://gym.openai.com/envs/LunarLander-v2/).
-To tackle this challenge, a Double Deep Q-Network (DDQN) is introduced and implemented with a detailed explanation.
+To tackle this challenge, a Double Deep Q-Network (DDQN) (Hasselt et al. 2016) is introduced and implemented with a detailed explanation.

 ## Lunar Lander
 <p align="center"><img src="./res/Lunar_Lander.gif" alt="Lunar Lander"  width="320" /></p>